Laura-Kimble/Yelp-Reviews/README.md

 <div style="text-align:center"><img src="images/Star Distributions by city.png" /></div>

-I also compared ratings distributions by other business attributes -- whether the business allows dogs, for restaurants whether they have outdoor seating, allow smoking, BYOB, etc.  But none of these comparisons showed any interesting variation so the charts are not included.
+I also compared ratings distributions by other business attributes -- whether the business allows dogs, restaurants that have outdoor seating vs. not, allow smoking, BYOB, etc.  But none of these comparisons showed any interesting variation so the charts are not included.

-Finally, I looked how the number of reviews for a buiness is associated with its average star rating.
+Finally, I looked at how the number of reviews for a buiness is associated with its average star rating.
 This chart shows that the businesses with the most reviews have ratings between 2.5 and 4.5 stars, and that the more reviews a business gets, the more it tends towards 3.5-4 star average (the mean of the averages is 3.77).

 <div style="text-align:center"><img src="images/Avg.
 Star Rating vs. Number of Reviews.png" /></div>

 ### Mapping businesses

 I used the folium library to geographically map the businesses.
 I focused on two cities: Las Vegas, NV and Charlotte, NC.
+I chose Vegas since it has the most businesses in the dataset, is a place I've visited several times, and I'd expect may be different than other cities given that it attracts a lot of tourist.
+Charlotte, by contrast, has fewer businesses in the data, is a place I've never visited, is in a different part of the country, and I'd expect to have a larger proportion of locals than Vegas.

 For Vegas, I created heatmaps to visualize where the concentration of businesses are.
 This first map shows all of the businesses in the data that are in Vegas and the surrounding areas.
 The bright red section in the middle is the commonly known "Vegas strip", and the smaller red dot north of there is Downtown Vegas.